 Hitler’s unexpectedly swift conquest of France and the Low Countries in the summer of 1940 had provided him with time to pause.
 What was the real reason for his headlong descent into war?
 It certainly wasn’t conquest in the West, achieved as of necessity for strategic reasons.
 It was Lebensraum, living space in the East, and the extermination of the Jewish Race from the face of the earth and how best to achieve this now became the primary concern amongst many in the Nazi hierarchy.

 The Einsatzgruppen, or Task Forces were Commando Units made up of SS Volunteers formed following the invasion of Poland in September 1939 to seize strategic targets and secure key Government buildings.
 There role was soon adapted however to include the elimination of undesirable elements behind the front-line.
 When the German Army invaded the Soviet Union on 22 July 1941 the Einsatzgruppen followed quickly in their wake.

-Einsatzgruppen A commanded by Dr Franz Stahlecker was assigned the Baltic region.
+Einsatzgruppen A was commanded by Dr Franz Stahlecker and was assigned the Baltic region.

 Einsatzgruppen B under Dr Otto Rasch was given the task of clearing central and northern Ukraine.

-Einsatzgruppen D under Arthur Nebe were ordered to clear Moldova and Belarus.
+Einsatzgruppen D under Arthur Nebe D were ordered to clear Moldova and Belarus.